 - Robson Street: Every city has its premier shopping street and in Vancouver that would be Robson Street.
 In addition to flagship stores for some major Canadian chains you will find the streets lined with all kinds of unique shops and boutiques interspersed with restaurants and cafés.

-While we don't have a separate page dedicated to the following popular Vancouver shopping districts, they all have an abundance of unique stores and services and are easy to get to on public transit.
+These popular Vancouver shopping areas have an abundance of unique stores and services and are easy to get to on public transit

 - South Granville: South Granville is another popular shopping area with a number of trendy and exclusive shops and services.
-Located just south of the Granville Street Bridge it is easily accessed from Downtown Vancouver by Bus #10 Granville, #14 UBC or #16 Arbutus going south on Granville Street from Waterfront or Granville Station in Downtown Vancouver and get off at the corner of Granville and Broadway.
+Located just south of the Granville Street Bridge it is easily accessed from Waterfront or Granville Station in Downtown Vancouver by Bus #10 Granville, #14 UBC or #16 Arbutus going south on Granville Street.
+Exit the bus at the corner of Granville and Broadway.